alphaon-4/amahoro.github.io/README.md

-# Websprout Website
+# Amahoro Tech Solutions Website

-This is a prototype website for Websprout, a web development agency.
+This is a prototype website for Amahoro Tech Solutions, a web development agency.
 It showcases various sections including a homepage, services, portfolio, "why choose us" section, contact form, blog, and a website cost calculator.

 ## Technologies Used